-The large amendment to the PCC in 2017 included the introduction of Article 35-A, regarding “preliminary market consultations”.
-In this respect, the awarding authorities may conduct informal market consultations before the launch of the contract award procedure, namely requesting the opinion of experts, independent authorities or economic operators.
+Significant amendments to the PCC in 2017 included the introduction of Article 35-A, regarding “preliminary market consultations”.
+As a result of this, the awarding authorities may conduct informal market consultations before the launch of the contract award procedure, namely requesting the opinion of experts, independent authorities or economic operators.

 The PCC provides for the following procurement procedures: